amanmmourya/Uber-Clone/README.md

 - **Ride Request System**: Passengers can request rides, and drivers can accept them.
 - **Responsive Design**: Tailored desktop users with Tailwind CSS.
 - **Database Integration**: MongoDB is used to store user profiles and ride details.
+- **AI Travel Assistance**: Integrated with LangFlow and OpenAI to guide users by suggesting travel-related queries and optimizing the user experience.
+- **Travel Estimation**: Uses AI to estimate the distance and travel time for requested routes.

 ## Tech Stack